 - Founder and executive director, Berklee's Rethink Music initiative

 - Managing director of Thought5, a media strategy advising firm

 - Managing director, Blue Tile Music

-- Coauthor of the book Music Law in the Digital Age, as well as several articles on copyright
+- Author of the book Music Law in the Digital Age

 - M.A., Northwestern University

 In Their Own Words